el-Ben-Barto/prototype/integrationlayer/README.md

 The following list the known limitations of the application with no claim to completeness.

 -- Missing Security features
--- Integration only of phillips hue as vendor
--- Integration of light status change, change events and motion sensor -- Missing Automated Deployment Method including the surrounding services -- Missing Unit Test
--- Vendor action mapping
+-- Missing Automated Deployment Method including the surrounding services -- Vendor action mapping
--- Logging